Loading page...

 Compare rates from top carriers and see how CCA can save you money on contractor insurance.

 New York requires workers compensation insurance for all businesses with employees, with no exemptions for contractors and severe penalties for non-compliance.
+Unlike some states that offer contractor exemptions, New York maintains strict universal coverage requirements.

 Coverage Requirements: